phopper-pivotal/pcf_an_animiated_short/labs/lab4/README.md

 One of the most important enablers of visibility into application behavior is logging.
 Effective management of logs has historically been very difficult.
-[Pivotal Cloud Foundry's loggregator](https://docs.pivotal.io/pivotalcf/2-1/loggregator/architecture.html)components simplify log management by assuming responsibility for it.
+[Pivotal Cloud Foundry's loggregator](https://docs.pivotal.io/pivotalcf/2-1/loggregator/architecture.html) components simplify log management by assuming responsibility for it.
 Application developers need only log all messages to either `STDOUT` or `STDERR`, and the platform will capture these messages.

 ### For Developers